Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: Experiments

+\paragraph{\textbf{Model Variations for Testing}} In addition to our main proposed ATL-BP, shown in Figure~\ref{fig:ATL-BP-architecture} and which we call ``ATL-BP with affect embedding'' for clarity, we implemented and test two variants of ATL-BP.
+The first variant is {\em ATL-BP without transfer learning.} In this model, the LSTM directly interprets the output $\psi$ of the facial analysis network and does not use the embedding scheme we propose in this work.
+The second variant is {\em ATL-BP with VGG-Face embedding.} In this model, the LSTM interprets the output $\fclayervgg(\xi(\video_t))$ concatenated with the output $\psi$ of the facial analysis network.

+Furthermore, for comparison baselines, we reproduced the method described by Joshi et al.~\cite{JoshiBeSc19} and show results for a majority vote classifier.
+The majority vote classifier simply selects the most prevalent class in our dataset, ``Solved on First Try,'' for every video.

+\paragraph{\textbf{Random Dataset Split}} Following the experimental setup in \cite{JoshiBeSc19}, we performed five-fold cross validation on our dataset by randomly shuffling video segments and constructing five different train and test splits.
+The train splits contain 80\% of the data while the test splits contain the rest.

-We can see that both temporal modeling using an LSTM and using deep embeddings achieve a marked increase in performance on this experimental setup.
-Nevertheless, we believe that this is a sub-optimal experimental setup that cannot reliably measure generalization to new users since videos from the same user can be shuffled in the training and test set.
+Experiments conducted using this random splitting experimental setup cannot reliably measure generalization to new users since videos of problems from the same student can be present in both the training and test set.
+This means that the network does not have to learn how to generalize to a completely new identity.
+We propose an improved experimental setup next.